Visit our Sister Sites:

 Poppy plants grow 12 to 24".
 Long lasting flowers include just about all the colors of the rainbow.
 Annuals bloom in about 65-90 days.
 Perennial varieties take longer to bloom.

 Poppies look great on the flowerbed.
-Try mass plantings, in rock gardens, or use as border.
+Try mass planting in rock gardens, or use as border.
 They also look great in windowsill planters, or in containers on your patio or deck.

 In addition to use in the flowerbed, poppies have other uses.
 The seeds are a favorite of some birds.
 Try some in your bird feeder.
 Poppy seeds and oil are also common in the kitchen, most notably with recipes for breads and cookies.